Jerry Rubin: Post-activism

-Rubin's differences with Hoffman were on principle rather than personal.
+Rubin's differences with Hoffman were on principle rather than completely personal.
+However, it was acknowledged that his evolving views did not sit well with Hoffman.
 When Hoffman died by suicide in 1989, Rubin attended his funeral.

 In his memoir Growing (Up) at Thirty-Seven Rubin emphasizes the importance of uniting the personal and the political.
 He writes:

 Other appearances

 Jerry Rubin appeared posthumously in the 2002 British documentary by Adam Curtis, The Century of the Self.
 He appears in episode part 3 of 4.
 This segment of the documentary discusses the Erhard Seminars Training, also known as The est Training, of which Rubin was a graduate.
 In his autobiography Growing (Up) at Thirty-Seven Rubin dedicates a chapter on his experience of taking the est Training.
 He explains why est appealed to him, even though he had initially resisted it:

 Rubin also appeared on Saturday Night Live's second episode of its first season.
 He was announced as "Jerry Rubin, Leader of the Yippie Movement."
 The sketch is a fake commercial for wallpaper featuring famous protest slogans from the 1960s and 1970s (e.g., "Make Love, Not War", "Off The Pig!", "Give Peace A Chance", "Hell No, We Won't Go!", etc.).
 He ends the sketch by parodying a famous radical slogan as "Up against the wall-paper, posters!" (with the last word bleeped out in a reference to Up Against the Wall Motherfuckers).